 Founded by Little Big Burgers’ Micah Camden, Boxer Ramen has served up its unique brand of ramen for years now in its Northwest Portland location, which now serves sushi, sake and cocktails.
 Try Boxer’s shiitake shoyu, a simple and decadent version of the classic with a soft-poached egg, cabbage and scallions.
 There’s also a comfort-food dish called okonomiyaki tots — a play on the flavors of a classic Japanese pancake with tater tots as the base.

 With its covered and heated patio on North Williams Avenue, Kayo’s Ramen Bar brings both authenticity and something a little wild.
 Their wasabi smoked-salmon ramen — with cold-smoked lox from Tony’s Smoke House & Cannery in Oregon City, sliced onion and lemon in a rich shoyu broth, with a wasabi kick — is not your grandma’s ramen.
 Any ramen on the menu can be made vegan.
 Don’t forget to puruse their extensive menu of inventive dishes, which includes a number of Japanese tacos, rice dishes, dumplings and revolving menu of specials.

-The veggie ramen at Mirakutei is one of the city’s best, with a separate housemade broth, bok choy and trumpet and shiitake mushrooms.
+The veggie ramen at Mirakutei is one of the city’s best, with a separate house-made broth, bok choy, and trumpet and shiitake mushrooms.
 In addition to its lineup of traditional and unique ramens, the mneu also features sushi, sashimi, and speciality plates.
-This tiny, darkened den with windows looking onto on East Burnside feels most like a Japanese izakaya, the action of the world passing by while you’re completely immersed in one delicious bowl of ramen.
+This tiny, darkened den with windows looking onto East Burnside feels most like a Japanese izakaya, the action of the world passing by while you’re completely immersed in one delicious bowl of ramen.
 It’s easy to order online for takeout or delivery.
 A large deck out front accommodates a half-dozen picnic tables for socially distanced outdoor dining in nice weather.